 We have completed the boxing in of the frame as part of the restoration process.
 This step helps to strengthen the frame and ensure the vehicle’s safety and performance.
 Our team takes great care in every aspect of the restoration process to provide the highest level of quality and attention to detail.

 The suspension and rear end of the vehicle have been fitted with new mounts.

 The installation of new rotors and brakes has been completed.

-We have gotten the cross brace and shatter shield installed.
+We have installed the cross brace and splash shield.

 The installation of the new EFI system and fuel tank has been done.

 Beginning to install the new wiring harness in the dash.

 Dynamat has been installed to reduce road noise in the vehicle.

 The fuel pressure regulator and fuel lines have been installed.